akkanben/city-explorer-api/README.md

 11-02-2021 11:45PM - Application has working weather data and responds to correctly formatted urls at /weather.
 11-03-2021 11:50PM - Application pulls live weather data and external movie data and servers to city explorer app.
+11-04-2021 08:15PM - Application refactored to move weather and movie functions to their own files.

 ## Credit and Collaborations